 - SERP View for top 20 URLs in Google – Get access to all headings of competitor websites (from H1 to H6), get word count, images, and more.

-- Check whether articles rank for the seed keyword – Not all keywords are articles-friendly.
+- Check whether articles rank for the seed keyword – Not all keywords are article-friendly.
 Check whether articles are ranked on the first page and the amount percentage-wise

 - Exclude domains from SERP overview – Filter niche blogs and articles, not Amazon and other eCom product listings

-- Generate FAQs using AI writing assistant – Get more search traffic with the PAA (People Also Asked) search feature in Google.
+- Generate FAQs using an AI writing assistant.
+Get more search traffic with Google’s PAA (People Also Asked) search feature.

-- Suggest insights – Get topics that people discuss according to Google and questions asked on Reddit.
+- Suggest insights – Get topics people discuss according to Google and questions asked on Reddit.

 AI Assistant for building outlines